 Short Falls - mile 0.55

 Around mile 0.55, hikers will find a very short, but wide waterfall (approx. 1.5-feet tall by 30+ feet wide) that cascades down Stony Fork creek.
 I've nicknamed this waterfall "Short Falls".
 While short, this waterfall is a nice scenic stop along the way.

 Waterfall Two - mile 0.6

 After stopping at Short Falls, hikers will find a taller waterfall in Stony Fork creek - approximately 2 to 3-feet tall and about 15-feet wide.
 When looking upstream, hikers will notice Big Falls in the background.

 Big Falls & Swimming Hole - mile 0.66

 Finally, hikers will reach Big Falls and the beautiful turquoise deep swimming hole.
 Big Falls is approximately 6-feet tall and 3-feet wide most of the year, but after heavy rains, the waterfall widens to about 20-feet.
 While the waterfall itself is not very impressive, the swimming hole with the two rope swings (as of November 2021) are well worth the hike to visit.
-The water's turquoise color likely cannot be found in many places like it nearby, making this a hidden gem of a spot.
+The water's turquoise color (which varies based on the water level and time of year) likely cannot be found in many places like it nearby, making this a hidden gem of a spot.
 Big Falls' swimming hole appears to be over 15-feet deep, if not deeper, making this the perfect spot for the rope swings.
+If jumping in, do not dive to reduce any chance of injury.
 This is a great spot for backpackers to cool off during their journey along the MST as well.

 Hiking to Little Falls